Ganesh2609/ImprovedToonzy/README.md

 - Comic PDFs are not included (uses placeholders)
 - User data is stored in browser's localStorage
 - For production use, a backend API would be required

-## 🙏 Acknowledgments

-- PDF.js library for PDF rendering
-- Feather Icons for the icon set
-- Google Fonts for typography
-- The manga/comic community for inspiration

----

-Made with ❤️ by Ganesh